RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `0.01 0.01`.
 * `slots` - type: STRING
     - The badge types that should be displayed.
 Specified as a list of strings delimited by commas or by whitespace characters (tabs, spaces or line breaks).
 The order in which they are defined will be followed when placing badges on screen.
 Available badges are:
+    - `collection` - Will be shown when editing a custom collection and the current entry is part of that collection.
     - `folder` - Will be shown when the current entry is a folder.
 If a folder link has been setup, then a configurable link icon will overlay this badge.
     - `favorite` - Will be shown when the game is marked as favorite.
     - `completed` - Will be shown when the game is marked as completed.